 What makes a dream home is different for everyone, whether you're dreaming of building new or revitalizing the home you already have.

-On April 18, a panel of local architects — and homeowners — will explore today’s smart home-design strategies at “Your Home, Your Way,” a residential architecture and design event presented by AIA Minnesota and the Star Tribune.
+On April 18, a panel of local architects — and homeowners — will explore today's smart home-design strategies at "Your Home, Your Way," a residential architecture and design event presented by AIA Minnesota (the American Institute of Architects) and Star Tribune.

 We asked the four architects on the panel to offer ideas on how to make a home more livable and how to make remodeling projects more affordable, as well as some of their favorite innovative materials and the future of green design.